-U.S. Insurance provides life and long-term care insurance products and services to select markets through a multichannel distribution network, including Signator.
+JH Insurance provides life insurance products and services to select markets through a multi-channel distribution network, including Signator and direct-to-customer.
 These products are designed to provide insurance protection for individuals, estates, and businesses, as well as care advisory and retirement solutions and services.